 A subset of the OU I Monitoring Program wells is analyzed for tritium and Sr-90 semiannually, and gamma spectroscopy annually.
-The complete results for these wells are provided in Appendix C. The tritium concentrations in this well network have diminished, with no detections observed since 2014.
+The complete results for these wells are provided in Appendix C.

+The tritium concentrations in this well network have diminished, with no detections observed since 2014.

 Forty permanent wells are monitored for Sr-90 contamination from the former HWMF (Table 1-5).
-The highest Sr-90 detected in 2017 from a monitoring well was 39 pCi/L in well 098-30 during September (the Sr-90 DWS is 8 pCi/L).
-Three temporary wells were installed as part of an annual effort to enhance the permanent well network and track the migration of Sr-90 from the former HWMF.
+The highest Sr-90 detected in 2018 from a monitoring well was 42 pCi/L in well 098-30 during October (the Sr-90 DWS is 8 pCi/L).
+Fourteen temporary wells were installed during April-May 2018 as part of an annual effort to enhance the permanent well network and track the migration of Sr-90 from the former HWMF.
+An additional six temporary wells were installed during September-October 2018 to locate the leading edge of Sr-90 contamination and optimal locations for the installation of three new sentinel monitoring wells.
 The well locations are shown on Figure 3.1-4.
+Sr-90 trend plots are provided on Figure 3.1-5.
 The data are included in Table 3.1-1.
-Due to unfavorable weather and access conditions in the solar farm area during the winter and spring of 2018, a full temporary well characterization was not possible.
-This work will be completed later in the spring and the data will be shared with the regulatory agencies as part of the annual briefings.
-Data and maps generated from this work will be documented in the 2018 Groundwater Status Report.